 urCBD offers a number of ways for anyone to take CBD in the manner that is most accessible and comfortable for them.
 We have a comprehensive list of CBD products and their use cases here https://urcbdnow.com/blogs/blog/10-cbd-products-you-need-to-try.

 For any addition questions, inquiries, or supplementary information, urCBD can be contacted through email at firstname.lastname@example.org.

 Due to the nature of our products, urCBD is only capable of providing a 7-day return policy.
 The only product(s) that are ineligible of returning are the “Rechargeable Vape Pens” for hygienic reasons.

+Please visit this link in order to process a return.
 Fill out your order number and Zip Code and we will provide you with steps to return your shipment to us within 24-48 hours.

 All subscriptions, pre-packed boxes and any order over 100$ include free shipping, which is added into the margin price.

 Select promotions and deals will rotate out regularly.
 Please see our site social media for updates.

 You can pay either by debit, credit, or cryptocurrency.